Chorus sets the stage for the actions that are to take place between England and France.

 Act 1, Scene 2 Setting: The presence chamber of the palace

 The king and his lords are met by the two bishops to discuss his claim to the throne of France.
-First, the king gives a serious warning to Canterbury that the claim he will explain to him is legitimate because much blood will be shed if it is.
+First, the king gives a serious warning to Canterbury that the claim he will explain to him must be legitimate because much blood will be shed if it is.
 Canterbury says it is indeed legitimate and that Henry has a claim through his great-great-grandmother Isabella (mother to King Edward III).
 France claims to have a Salic Law in effect (a law that bans succession through the females).
 Yet, as Canterbury claims, the territory that the Salic Law was put into effect is now a part of Germany, not France.
 Therefore, with the Salic Law not being in effect within the realm of France, Henry is the rightful heir to the throne.
 After hearing this, the king is continuously urged by both the bishops and his lords to invade France and pursue his rightful claim.
 The king, however, is worried about the impending danger posed by the Scots.
-Canterbury calms the king's fears by using an analogy with bees: The king should divide his forces into four, sending one fourth into France and leaving the other three to defend against a possible Scottish invasions.
+Canterbury calms the king's fears by using an analogy with bees: The king should divide his army into four contingents, sending one into France, leaving the other three to defend against a possible Scottish invasion.
 Henry is convinced by Canterbury's words and agrees to pursue his claim.
 At this point, the French ambassadors are sent in.
 They deliver a message from the Dauphin of France saying that Henry has no right to claim any of the dukedoms of France in the name of Edward III.
 The ambassadors than deliver a gift to Henry from the Dauphin which turns out to be a sarcastically given box of tennis balls.
 To this, the king is angry and delivers a long speech, ordering the ambassadors to tell their master that he will invade France and take what is rightfully his.
 After the ambassadors depart, the king discusses his plans for war.

 Act 2, Chorus